simncg/simncg/README.md

-# Hi, I'm Simón Caicedo Graciani!
+# Hi, I'm Simón Caicedo Graciano!

 I'm an **Economist** and **Data Scientist** with a strong passion for **Machine Learning**, **Economics**, and **Data Science**.
 I'm constantly on the lookout for exciting challenges and opportunities to apply my skills in the field, aiming to make a positive impact on the world.